Asbestos and Factory Workers

 Buttitta’s family won over $30 million.

-Manufacturers That Supplied Asbestos to Factories
+Manufacturers That Used Asbestos in Factories

 - Johns Manville